krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

   * Brightness max: the standard brightness that the display will revert to on any interaction.
   * Brightness min: the lowest brightness that the screen will gradually dim to before blacking out.
   * Update interval: the time inteval between NSPanel requests for refreshed page data from the Home Assistant Nextion Handler.
-  * Sleep time: the time until the scree is blacked out.
+  * Sleep time: the time until the screen is blacked out.
   * Fast repeats: the number of times that data updates are requested after a touch action is triggered.
 This addresses the issue that some states in HA can update very quickly after a service call, whereas others can have substantial lag (e.g., garage doors, some types of lights).
   * Fast slowdown: the amount by which fast repeats are progressively slowed down.
 This amount of time is added to each subsequent repeat.
   * Status information: Small text below the title bar shows the number of widgets read from the YAML configuration, and the version number of the TFT file.
 The WiFi status and signal strength are indicated in the top right corner.